The Birth:The Change: The UNITED POWER

 Established by President John F. Kennedy on November 3, 1961, the United States Agency for International Development (USAID) stands as a testament to American generosity and a driving force in global development.
 For sixty years, USAID has partnered with nations worldwide, working hand-in-hand to improve health, education, and economic prosperity.
 This long-standing commitment is built on championing American values, including democratic governance, sustainable economic growth driven by the private sector, and the protection of human rights.
 With the ultimate goal of fostering self-sufficiency, USAID aims to help partner countries transition from recipients to collaborators and, eventually, to donors themselves.

-FEBRUARY 2025: BEGINNING OF THE REBRANDING: USAID-AMERICA
+FEBRUARY 2025: THE CHANGE

 President John F. Kennedy's words about our moral, economic, and political obligations as a global leader resonate powerfully even today.
 He stated: